What You Can Do to Help Your Child Enjoy Library Events

 This Emmy Award-winning duo are co-creators and co-stars of a hit TV series for preschoolers, which airs on over 150 PBS stations nationwide and in 175 countries worldwide via the AFN Family Network.
 Nominated for six Emmy awards, Jack and Kitty's show is seen by an average of 5 million families every day!

-Weather Whys With 2 Works for You Chief Meteorologist Brett Anthony
+Weather Whys With 2 Works for You Chief Meteorologist Mike Collier

 Do you have some “whys” about the weather?
 Why do clouds form?
 Why does thunder sound so loud?
 Why do tornadoes form?
-Join 2 Works for you Chief Meteorologist Brett Anthony as he explains with a series of experiments.
+Join 2 Works for you Chief Meteorologist Mike Collier as he explains with a series of experiments.
 For ages 5-11.